⇐ back to the gist-blog at jrw.fi

 - The current stable Firefox (20.0) still uses

-, which is a bit buggy.
+display: box, which is a bit buggy.
 Fox example, if the contents of a flex-item are updated dynamically, the size isn't recalculated properly.
 There might be a JS workaround, but Firefox 22 (currently in the Aurora channel, slated for release around 2013-06-25) already uses the latest flexbox spec, and this Just Works (tm).
-The new spec can also be already enabled in the current stable by settinglayout.css.flexbox.enabled
+The new spec can also be already enabled in the current stable by settinglayout.css.flexbox.enabledtotrueinabout:config. - Similarly, in the current stable Firefox, flex-items are mis-sized if they have overflowing content and

-overflow: ellipsis;
+overflow: ellipsis;.

 So there's some bork.